Generalist vs Specialist Consultant: Roles, Pay, and Career Path

 The cleanest way to think about the split is this: generalists learn how to solve many kinds of problems, while specialists learn one kind of problem exceptionally well.
 In practice, that changes what you are staffed on, how you are evaluated, and how your career compounds.

 Generalists are often asked to move between sectors.
-One week might be retail, the next week software, then a public sector case.
-The constant is the problem-solving process.
-Specialists usually see more repeated patterns inside one lane.
-A pricing consultant sees pricing strategy over and over.
-A healthcare consultant sees payer, provider, and life sciences issues with a common vocabulary.
-That repetition makes them faster and often more credible inside the niche.
+One week might be retail, the next software, then a public sector case.
+The constant is the problem-solving process, not the industry.
+Specialists see more repeated patterns inside one lane.
+A pricing consultant runs pricing strategy over and over.
+A healthcare consultant moves between payer, provider, and life sciences issues that share a common vocabulary.
+That repetition makes them faster and more credible inside the niche, which is the whole point of the role.

 Which Firms Tend To Hire Generalists?

 Generalist roles show up most clearly in top strategy firms and broad consulting practices.
-McKinsey, BCG, and Bain are the classic examples.
+McKinsey, BCG, and Bain are the classic examples, and they are where the 70 to 80 percent generalist share comes from.
 They hire people who can move between industries and still bring the same problem-solving discipline.
-You are selling judgment, structure, and adaptability.
+You are selling judgment, structure, and adaptability, not a pre-loaded domain map.

 That does not mean those firms never use specialists.
-They absolutely do.
+They absolutely do (see the specialist tracks below).
 But the default entry story is generalist.
-Interviewers want to see whether you can handle ambiguity, build a case structure, and learn quickly without needing a domain map already in your head.
-That is why guides like how to get into consulting and consulting resume guide still matter even if you are targeting a narrow office or industry.
+Interviewers want to see whether you can handle ambiguity, build a case structure, and learn quickly.
+That is why guides like how to get into consulting and the consulting resume guide still matter even if you are targeting a narrow office or industry, and why MBB consulting recruiting is built around the generalist case.

 Generalist roles are also common in some Big 4 strategy arms and broader advisory teams.
-The title may be "consultant" or "associate consultant" without much else in it.
+The title may be "consultant" or "associate consultant" with little else in it.
 In those cases, the safest read is that the firm wants a flexible problem solver first and a domain expert second.
+If you are weighing firm types, the types of consulting firms breakdown maps which houses lean generalist versus specialist.

 Which Roles Are Usually Specialist?

 Specialist consulting appears when the firm sells a specific capability rather than broad strategy.
-Examples include pricing, digital transformation, analytics, economic consulting, implementation, restructuring, healthcare, private equity due diligence, and sector-specific advisory.
+Examples include pricing, digital and AI delivery, data and analytics, economic consulting, implementation, restructuring, healthcare, private equity due diligence, and sector-specific advisory.

 These roles usually hire for one of three things: